Access Law in the Electronic Age

 During the course of writing this legal travelogue for state court judges and court officials, I also pointed out all the news outlets that subscribe to our reports on new litigation, reports that do the review that journalists used to do at the counter in the clerk’s office.
 They include the Boston Globe, Chicago Tribune, Los Angeles Times, Wall Street Journal, Dallas Morning News, CNN, Fox News, a bunch of TV stations and a whole lot more media, law schools and government agencies.

-As the series of judicial opinions lifts the fog of pretext, it becomes apparent that court clerks can put in place an electronic inbox that functions precisely as the old wood box on the clerk’s counter used to work, providing access to new complaints when they are received.
+As the judicial opinions lift the fog of pretext, it becomes apparent that court clerks can put in place an electronic inbox that functions precisely as the old wood box on the clerk’s counter used to work, providing access to new complaints when they are received.
 The campaign to take back time lost in the technological transformation of the courts has not been for Courthouse News alone, it has been just as much for our weakened brethren and for a principle: that America’s courts are open courts.